Skip to content

 Azure Functions in Carrot-Mapper

-The Carrot-Mapper project has two different Azure Functions: one for processing scan reports (called ProcessQueue which posts to the message queue called scanreports), another to run the NLP service (called NLPQueue which posts to the message queue called nlpqueue).
-The code for these functions lives in the directories ProcessQueue and NLPQueue, respectively.
+The Carrot-Mapper project has several different Azure Functions: one for processing scan reports (called ProcessQueue which posts to the message queue called scanreports), another to run the NLP service (called NLPQueue which posts to the message queue called nlpqueue), and one to generate mapping rules for a scan report.
+The code for these functions lives in the /workers directory.

 Azure Functions Queues